 Best Things To Do and See In Bilbao Spain

-Here's my guide to the best things to do in the underrated city of Bilbao, pronounced Bil-Bow.
-That is, if you can fit in these sights amidst gorging on pintxos and strolling the atmospheric Seven Streets in Bilbao's historic core.
+Here’s my guide to the top attractions in the underrated city of Bilbao, pronounced Bil-Bow.
+That is, if you can fit in these sights amidst gorging on pintxos and strolling the atmospheric Seven Streets in Bilbao’s historic core.

 1. The Guggenheim Museum

 Who can argue with the emblematic Guggenheim Museum?
-Inaugurated in 1997, Frank Gehry's twisting shimmering museum is the star of Bilbao.
+Inaugurated in 1997, Frank Gehry’s twisting shimmering museum is the star of Bilbao and the top attraction.
 The space age building, an ode to post-industrial optimism, itself is dramatic.

 Both inside and out, it’s an awe-inspiring blend of titanium, glass, and limestone.
 The scaly exterior evokes a silvery fish and the wings of the building the wind-filled sails of a ship.